top of page

 No rod, no problem on #BeechLake in #myhaliburtonhighlands

-The challenge is on!
-Turn this adventure into a rich tradition that your family can enjoy in Haliburton’s winter wonderland time and again.
-Share your ice fishing adventure photos with us on Instagram!
+It's ohfishale: Time to turn this adventure into a rich tradition that your family can enjoy in Haliburton’s winter wonderland time and again!
+We have a variety of comfortable and cozy cottage rental options for your winter getaway needs.

 Recent Posts